Shōin shrine

 Shōin Shrine (松陰神社, Shōin Jinja), located in Setagaya, is the Shinto shrine that is dedicated to the deified spirit of Yoshida Shōin, an activist during the Edo era.

 History

-Shoin was executed by the Shogunate in prison in Tenmacho, Edo in 1859, his body was reburied in Wakabayashi by his followers in 1863.
+Shōin was executed by the Shogunate in the prison of Tenmacho, Edo in 1859.
+His body was reburied in Wakabayashi by his followers in 1863.
 The shrine was erected in 1882, and the current main shrine building was built in 1927.